thomasra2001/thomasra2001.github.io/index.md

 ## About Me

 My name is Tra Reynolds.
 I am a Senior Computer Science and Applied Mathematics Double Major at Auburn University.
 I hope to graduate in May 2025.
+My passion for research comes from my love of computers.
+One of the first words I learned to read was "Disney.com", as my mom tells me, from sneaking onto the computer at 3 years old.
+I can be contacted at thomasra2001@gmail.com

 ## About My Mentor